k-ishigaki/proxy-docker/README.md

 # proxy-docker

-A proxy server which adds a Basic Authorization header for another proxy.
+A proxy server that adds a Basic Authorization header for another proxy.
-Alpine base image, using Squid.
+Alpine-based image built on Squid.

 ## Features

- * Requres Docker Compose only
+ * Requires only Docker Compose
- * No proxy configurations are needed before launch
+ * No system-wide proxy settings are needed before launch

 ## Overview